 Becky Stone, holds a BA from Vassar College in drama and a MA in Elementary Educational Counseling from Villanova University.
 She is a former teacher of theater and chorus and theater appreciation at Veritas Christian Academy in Fletcher, NC.
 While raising their four children, she helped her husband start GreenPrints Magazine, a garden quarterly.
 She continues as the Circulation Manager.

 Becky has been a regular storyteller-performer at the Biltmore Estate for many years.
 She has performed as a storyteller at schools, libraries, and festivals throughout Western North Carolina specializing in African-American, Appalachian, and world tales.
 She also researched, developed, and performed historical programs for the Center for Diversity Education in Asheville, The North Carolina Center for the Advancement of Teaching, the Asheville Contemporary Dance Theater, and the University of North Carolina at Asheville.
 She has also performs in several area theater companies.

 In 2003 Becky performed his first Chautauqua character: Pauli Murray, civil rights activist, lawyer, author of States Laws on Race and Color and first black women ordained an Episcopal priest.
 She has since added Harriet Tubman and Maya Angelou to her repertoire.
-She has performed Chautauqua venues nationwide.
+She has performed in numerous Chautauquas nationwide.

 1913 – Born in Tuskeegee, AL